bootywizard002/C-Tutorial---U14-/README.md

 Me - Bootywizrd002

-## Acknowlegments
+## Acknowledgments
-I wanna thank Alex, the writer of tutorial on learncpp.com.
+I wanna thank Alex, the writer of the tutorial on learncpp.com.
 If you are interested in learning c++ then check the website out, it's pretty nice.